Democratic money jitters ease after big second quarter haul

 One of the most immediate challenges for candidates who have struggled to gain traction is notching enough donors to qualify for the next round of debates.

 The Democratic National Committee has increased the thresholds to reach the fall debate stage, leaving a wide swath of the field scrambling to qualify.
-To secure a slot on the stage, candidates have to reach 2 percent in a handful of polls while racking up contributions from at least 130,000 donors in at least 20 different states.
+To secure a slot on the stage, candidates have to reach 2% in a handful of polls while racking up contributions from at least 130,000 donors in at least 20 states.

 That requires raising a significant amount online from low-dollar donors, a metric that is touted as a sign of a candidate’s support from the party’s grassroots.

-Those who build a large network of small-dollar donors aren’t just capable of raising money, they are winning over the same party activists needed to turn out the vote, organize and proselytize, said Robert Zimmerman, a donor and Democratic National Committeeman from New York.
+Those who build a large network of small-dollar donors aren’t just capable of raising money — they are winning over the same party activists needed to turn out the vote, organize and proselytize, said Robert Zimmerman, a donor and Democratic National Committeeman from New York.

 “Not too many top donors from Bel Air, Manhattan, Scottsdale and Palm Beach are going to be knocking on doors through the snows of Iowa and New Hampshire,” he said.
 “But small-dollar donors and grassroots supporters, they build the campaign.”